-According to statistics from the Insurance Information Institute, workers employed in private industry suffered approximately 900,000 injuries and illnesses in 2018.
+According to statistics from the Insurance Information Institute, workers employed in private industry suffered approximately 900,000 instances of occupational disease and injury in 2018.
 Many of these injuries and illnesses produced workers’ compensation claims.

 Total workers’ compensation claims have fallen sharply during the COVID-19 pandemic — due mainly to widespread workplace shutdowns and a marked increase in telecommuting.
 But the pandemic has nevertheless thrown a wrench into an already complex system of compensation for workers who sustain an injury or fall ill on the job.
 That’s because work-related COVID-19 illness is eligible for workers’ compensation — but determining whether a particular infection is eligible and whether it warrants a claim in the first place is not always clear-cut.

-Workers’ compensation benefits reimburse lost wages and medical expenses (including rehabilitation costs) resulting from covered work-related injuries or illnesses.
+Workers’ compensation benefits reimburse lost wages and medical expenses (including rehabilitation costs) resulting from covered injuries or illnesses sustained in the course of employment.
 Employers are financially responsible for workers’ compensation coverage, either through private insurance (for which they pay premiums) or self-insurance (basically, a separate emergency fund, though this is less common).
 In return, employees agree not to hold employers liable (by suing them in court) for injuries or illnesses acquired on the job.

 Workers’ compensation programs are state-administered.
 A separate program run by the U.S. Department of Labor provides workers’ compensation benefits for Federal employees, regardless of location.

 Every state but Texas requires employers with local operations to carry workers’ compensation insurance with exceptions — highly variable from state to state — for employers with very few or no employees and employers in specific high-risk industries, such as commercial fishing.